shopware/shopware/src/Docs/_new/1-getting-started/35-indepth-guide-bundle/020-setup.md

 #### extra

 Last but not least is the [extra](https://getcomposer.org/doc/04-schema.md#extra) property, which can fit ANY value.
-The Shopware platform is using it for fetching a few more meta information, such as a `copyright`, a `label` and a `plugin-icon` path.
+Shopware 6 is using it for fetching a few more meta information, such as a `copyright`, a `label` and a `plugin-icon` path.
-Another important value is the fully qualified class name (later referred to as 'FQCN') of your plugin's base class, so the Shopware platform knows where to look for your plugin's base class.
+Another important value is the fully qualified class name (later referred to as 'FQCN') of your plugin's base class, so Shopware 6 knows where to look for your plugin's base class.
-This is necessary, since due to your freedom to setup your plugin structure yourself, the Shopware platform also has no clue where your plugin's base class could be.
+This is necessary, since due to your freedom to setup your plugin structure yourself, Shopware 6 also has no clue where your plugin's base class could be.

 ```json
 {